-COST OF ATTENDANCE AT NCCC

-- --- (minus) EXPECTED FAMILY CONTRIBUTION - = FINANCIAL NEED
+COST OF ATTENDANCE AT NCCC --- (minus) EXPECTED FAMILY CONTRIBUTION = FINANCIAL NEED for 2018-2019 have not been released by the Board of Regents.

 Annually, the Financial Aid Office establishes student Cost of Attendance budgets.
-Examples of estimated costs are included in the two most common types of budgets listed below for Connecticut residents.
-Note that the cost components are based on student aid budgets commonly used for the 2016-2017 award year.
-At the time of developing this catalog, the tuition and fee schedules for 2017-2018 have not been released by the Board of Regents.
+Examples of estimated costs are included in the two most common types of budgets listed in the following coumn for Connecticut residents.
+Note that the cost components are based on student aid budgets commonly used for the 2017-2018 award year.
+At the time of developing this catalog, the tuition and fee schedules

-Cost Components Tuition and fees- Books and supplies- Living expenses- Room/board Transportation Personal/Misc.
-Reside With Parents \$4,198 \$1,200 \$6,577 Off Campus/ Own Residence \$4,198 \$1,200 \$11,594 Total \$11,975 \$16,992
+Cost Components Reside With Parents Off Campus/ Own Residence Tuition and fees: Books and supplies: Living expenses: Room/board Transportation Personal/Misc. \$4,306 \$1,200 \$6,577 \$4,306 \$1,200 \$11,594 Total \$12,083 \$17,100

 NOTE: All cost of attendance amounts reflect full-time enrollment over the nine-month academic year (Fall and Spring Semesters).
-Normally, a student applicant is awarded grant aid to cover tuition, fees, books and supplies expenses, or a lesser amount in keeping with the determined financial need for that applicant.
+Normally, a student applicant is awarded grant aid to cover tuition, fees, books and supplies expenses or a lesser amount in keeping with the determined financial need for that applicant.
 Higher allowances for books and supplies are made for students enrolled in nursing, physical therapy assistant, and veterinary technology.

 Tuition and fees above are for Connecticut state residents.
-New England and out of state tuition charges are greater.
+All New England and out of state residents should see the website or contact the Cashier's Office for out of state tuition and fee information.
 All tuition and fee charges are subject to change without notice.
-There are additional usage fees for laboratory and studio courses, and clinical program fees.
-The Costs of Attendance Connecticut resident budgets illustrated are for the 2016-2017 aid year.
+There are additional fees for manufacturing, clinical programs, lab courses and studio courses.
 Adjustments are made annually as new tuition and fee schedules are released and adjustments made to reflect inflationary changes in the Consumer Price Index for specific cost components.
 Students may also use the Net Price Calculator for a rough estimate of any out-of-pocket expenses.